-Amazon has an app that allows you take a photo, send to Amazon with optical recognition software and within a few minutes it messages the user that it found the item and it can be purchased immediately.
+Amazon has an app that allows you to take a photo, send it to Amazon with optical recognition software, and within a few minutes, it messages the user that it found the item and it can be purchased immediately.

 Is that scary?
 Maybe.

 But what opened the door to all of these shopping apps?
-Businesses that cut labor, didn't train employees what features and benefits the products have, hiring employees who don't use the technology or products the retailer carries and customers not willing to "try to find someone."
+Businesses that cut labor, didn't train employees what features and benefits the products have, hiring employees who don't use the technology or products the retailer carries, and customers were not willing to "try to find someone."

 The sale is yours to lose.